-Craig McLean is the Assistant Administrator for Oceanic and Atmospheric Research.
-He is also serving as the acting Chief Scientist for NOAA.
+Craig McLean is the Assistant Administrator for Oceanic and Atmospheric Research and Acting NOAA Chief Scientist.

-He is responsible for NOAA’s research enterprise including a network of research laboratories and programs including the Climate Program, National Sea Grant, Ocean Exploration, and Weather Research.
-Internationally, Mr. McLean serves as the U.S. Representative to the Intergovernmental Oceanographic Commission (IOC), and as the Co-chair of the U.S. European Union Marine Working Group, and in the US-Canada-EU North Atlantic Ocean Research Alliance under the Galway Statement.
+He is responsible for NOAA’s research enterprise including a network of research laboratories and the execution of NOAA programs including the Climate Program, Weather Research, National Sea Grant, and Ocean Exploration, to name a few.
+Among a number of formal international engagements in science and technology, Mr. McLean serves as the U.S. Representative to the Intergovernmental Oceanographic Commission (IOC), and as the U.S. Representative for the U.S.-European Union-Canada Galway Statement on Atlantic Ocean Cooperation.

-Ms. Ko Barrett is serving as the Deputy Assistant Administrator for Programs and Administration for Oceanic and Atmospheric Research.
+Mr. David Holst is assuming the duties of the Deputy Assistant Administrator for Programs and Administration for Oceanic and Atmospheric Research.

 Dr. Gary Matlock is serving as the Deputy Assistant Administrator for Science for Oceanic and Atmospheric Research.

-He also is the Director of the Office of Policy, Planning, and Evaluation in OAR.
-He has served in that capacity since January 2011 and is responsible for guiding and evaluation NOAA’s research and development portfolio.
+He is responsible for guiding and evaluation of NOAA’s research and development portfolio.
 Prior to arriving at OAR, he spent 18 years working in three other NOAA Line Offices directing ecological and fisheries related research and overseeing the agency’s national and international fisheries management programs.

 Prior to joining NMFS, Dr. Matlock spent his fisheries career with the Texas Parks and Wildlife Department (TPWD).
 His dissertation provided a basis for the management of the red drum fishery in Texas.
 He began as a fisheries biologist responsible for developing a monitoring program for adult finfish in Texas bays and left TPWD after having been the Director of Fisheries of TPWD.
 During his tenure with TPWD he earned his Ph.D. in Wildlife and Fisheries Sciences at Texas A&M University and conducted and published the results of research in the scientific literature on many fisheries management and aquaculture topics including those involved with biology, sociology, and economics.